nicholaskillin/baby-r2-sounds/README.md

 You should be able to place the `baby_r2_sounds.ino` file into a folder called `baby_r2_sounds` and then open that up in the [Arduino software](https://www.arduino.cc/en/software).

-You will need to install the `iBusBM` library which can be found in the Library Manager in the Arduino IDE.
+You will need to install the following libraries using the Arduino library manager:
+- iBusBM
+- AltSoftSerial
+- DFRobotDFPlayerMini

 Then open up that file and flash your board with it.
 You can find step-by-step directions for flashing by selecting your board [here](https://www.arduino.cc/en/Guide).